boba2fett/pdftransform/README.md

 - post content from example.json to /convert
 - to run in dev, get pdfium, start mongodb, provide MONGO_URI (defaults to "mongodb://localhost:27017")

+## Runtime environment variables

+- EXPIRE_AFTER_SECONDS=90000 25h expire time for jobs (always set the same with same mongodb as index of mongodb is not updated)
+- PARALLELISM=10 parallel downloads for source files

 ## TODOs

 - retry failed operations like file download or callback
+- further design desicions regarding running in cluster
+- providing page count or preview images

 ## Done